winstonbecker/scCRC_continuum/README.md

 # scCRC_continuum

-Repository to host code produced for "Single-cell analyses reveal a continuum of cell state and composition changes in the malignant transformation of polyps to colorectal cancer."
+Repository to host code produced for "Single-cell analyses reveal a continuum of cell state and composition changes in the malignant transformation of polyps to colorectal cancer" by Becker*, Nevins*, et al 2021.

 **Files:**
 A metadata file is included here that contains primarily the sample specific information included in the supplemental tables as well as some grouping used for calling differential genes/peaks.